zuora/sdk-java-samples/doc/models/alignment.md

 # Alignment

-How to align plan items that start on different days.
+How to align subscription items that start on different days.

 ## Enumeration